ipfs-shipyard/ipfsx/RATIONALE.md

 The issue is differentiating between the two different path types - there's a small possibility someone saved something in MFS at `/ipfs/QmHash/path/to/file`.
 MFS already deals with this in the `cp` command.
 If the path looks like an IPFS path it assumes it's an IPFS path even if the same path exists in MFS.

-It's confusing for `cp` to be able to deal with both paths types but for `ls` not to be able to do the same.
+It's confusing for `cp` to be able to deal with both path types but for `ls` not to be able to do the same.
 Similarly, it's confusing to have two `ls` commands that deal with files in IPFS.

+### Consistent sizes

+For files, the size property of `ls` will correspond to the total size of the node (including protobuf wrappers) as well as any of it's descendant nodes.

+For directories, the size property will correspond to the total size of the directory and it's contents, (files and directories) and all their descendants.

+A size property that is just the size of the node is rarely useful in applications.
+This data should be able to be derived and stored with the node on write so there's no need to calculate it again after the fact.

+### Consistent type field

+The type field will contain the string "file" or "directory" to differentiate between file/directory nodes.
+A number is not useful to an application programmer as they'll need to lookup the type each time it is used.

+### Streaming output via async iterator

+Get listing information as it is calculated - a better user experience.

 ## `add`